Quick Take

 History And Origin

-The exact origin of when the Chorkie came to be is not entirely known but it is believed to have started in the United States in the 1990s when more people had a desire for smaller dogs.
-The parent breeds of the Chorkie, the Yorkshire terrier, and the Chihuahua, both have a longer history.
-The Yorkshire terrier can be traced back to the middle of the 19th century when breeders started to cross various English terriers with Scottish terriers.
+The exact origin of the Chorkie is not entirely known, but it is believed to have started in the United States in the 1990s when more people had a desire for smaller dogs.
+The parent breeds of the Chorkie, the Yorkshire terrier, and the Chihuahua all have longer histories.
+The Yorkshire terrier can be traced back to the middle of the 19th century, when breeders started to cross various English terriers with Scottish terriers.
 Developed as ratters to chase and flush small mammals and rodents out of mills and mines, they later became beloved lap dogs.
 The chihuahua is believed to have evolved from a small, mute dog called the Techichi, which was kept by the Toltec people of Mexico as early as the 9th century.

 3 Pros And Cons Of Owning Chorkies